asvetliakov/snapshot-tools/client/README.md

 # snapshot-tools

+### Also check the language service plugin which does almost same, but better and faster: https://github.com/asvetliakov/typescript-snapshots-plugin
+Once VSCode will support proper TS plugin bundling, the extension will use it instead

 ## Features
 * Test file/snapshot file validation (displays warning when snapshot is redunant/snapshot hasn't been created)
 * Display snapshot content on hover